octplane/ansible_stdout_compact_logger/README.md

 - [x] supports multiple items in task (#1)
 - [x] multi host support
 - [x] correct duration computation
+- [x] Display duration in minutes when tasks last for more than 1 minute
 - [x] diff display support
 - [x] displays `stdout` and `stderr` nicely even when they contain `\n`
 - [x] displays handlers calls